42nd Street (Manhattan)

 The street is known for its theaters, especially near the intersection with Broadway at Times Square, and as such is also the name of the region of the theater district (and, at times, the red-light district) near that intersection.
+The street also has a section of off-Broadway theaters known as Theatre Row.

 History

 Early history

 During the American Revolutionary War, a cornfield near 42nd Street and Fifth Avenue was where General George Washington angrily attempted to rally his troops after the British landing at Kip's Bay, which scattered many of the American militiamen.
 Washington's attempt put him in danger of being captured, and his officers had to persuade him to leave.
 The rout eventually subsided into an orderly retreat.

 John Jacob Astor purchased a 70 acre farm in 1803 that ran from 42nd Street to 46th Street west of Broadway to the Hudson River.

 19th century

 The street was designated by the Commissioners' Plan of 1811 that established the Manhattan street grid as one of 15 crosstown (east-west) streets that would be 100 ft in width, while other streets were designated as 60 ft in width.

 In 1835, the city's Street Committee, after receiving numerous complaints about lack of access for development above 14th Street, decided to open up all lots which had already been plotted on the city grid up to 42nd Street, which thus became – for a time – the northern boundary of the city.

 Cornelius Vanderbilt began the construction of Grand Central Depot in 1869 on 42nd Street at Fourth Avenue as the terminal for his Central, Hudson, Harlem and New Haven commuter rail lines, because city regulations required that trains be pulled by horse below 42nd Street.
 The Depot, which opened in 1871, was replaced by Grand Central Terminal in 1913.

-Between the 1870s and 1890s, 42nd Street became the uptown boundary of the mainstream theatre district, which started around 23rd Street, as the entertainment district of the Tenderloin gradually moved northward.
+Between the 1870s and 1890s, 42nd Street became the uptown boundary of the mainstream theater district, which started around 23rd Street, as the entertainment district of the Tenderloin gradually moved northward.